Drug Catalog - Product Detail

 Description

-DESCRIPTION Cabergoline Tablets, USP contain Cabergoline USP a dopamine receptor agonist.
-The chemical name for Cabergoline USP is 1-[(6-allylergolin-8β-yl)-carbonyl]-1-[3-(dimethylamino)propyl]-3-ethylurea.
-Its molecular formula is C 26 H 37 N 5 O 2 , and its molecular weight is 451.62.
-The structural formula is as follows: Cabergoline USP is a white powder soluble in ethyl alcohol, chloroform, and N, N-dimethylformamide (DMF); slightly soluble in 0.1N hydrochloric acid; very slightly soluble in n-hexane; and insoluble in water.
-Cabergoline Tablets, USP for oral administration, contains 0.5 mg of Cabergoline USP.
-Inactive ingredients consist of microcrystalline cellulose, croscarmellose sodium, citric acid, and magnesium stearate. structural formula
+11 DESCRIPTION Cabergoline, USP is an ergot derivative and dopamine receptor agonist.
+The chemical name for cabergoline is 1-[(6-allylergolin -8ß-yl)-carbonyl]-1-[3-(dimethylamino)propyl]-3-ethylurea.
+Its empirical formula is C 26 H 37 N 5 O 2 , and its molecular weight is 451.62.
+The structural formula is as follows Cabergoline, USP is a white powder soluble in ethyl alcohol, chloroform, and N, N-dimethylformamide (DMF); slightly soluble in 0.1N hydrochloric acid; very slightly soluble in n-hexane; and insoluble in water.
+Cabergoline tablets, USP for oral administration, contain 0.5 mg of cabergoline, USP.
+Inactive ingredients consist of microcrystalline cellulose, croscarmellose sodium, anhydrous citric acid, and magnesium stearate.
+Image

 How Supplied

-HOW SUPPLIED Cabergoline Tablets, USP are white to off-white, oval shaped, flat face, beveled edge tablet containing 0.5 mg Cabergoline USP.
-Each tablet is scored on one side and has the letters "IN" and the letter "G" on either side of breakline.
-The other side of the tablet is engraved with the number "118".
-Cabergoline Tablets, USP are available as follows: Bottle of 8 tablets NDC 50742-118-08 Storage Store at 20° to 25°C (68° to 77°F) [see USP controlled room temperature].
-Dispense in original container.
-Rx only Manufactured for: Ingenus Pharmaceuticals, LLC Orlando, FL 32811-7193 Made in India Revised: 05/2023 ingenus logo
+16 HOW SUPPLIED/STORAGE AND HANDLING Cabergoline Tablets, USP are white to off-white, oval shaped, flat face, beveled edge tablet with functional score on one side with the letters "IN" and the letter "G" on either side of the breakline, engraved with the number "118" on the opposite side and they are available in the following configuration: 0.5 mg strength, 8-count bottle, and NDC number 50742-118-08.
+Store at 20°C to 25°C (68°F to 77°F) [see USP Controlled Room Temperature] .
+Store the tablets in the original container.

 Indications & Usage